Roll Your Own Component Generators

 }

-To improve on this you could also do things like append the file name to the root index in whereever you are exporting the component from, the worlds your oyster at this point.
+To improve on this you could also do things like append the file name to the root index in wherever you are exporting the component from, the worlds your oyster at this point.